Constraint Automata on Infinite Data Trees: From CTL(Z)/CTL*(Z) To Decision Procedures: Proofs for Section

 \subsection{Proof of Nonemptiness of $\text{Acc}(\alocation,j)$ and $\text{Pre}(\alocation, j,k)$}

 In this section, we prove that the sets $\text{Acc}(\alocation,j)$ and $\text{Pre}(\alocation, j,k)$ are nonempty as stated in forthcoming Lemma~\ref{proof-lemma-safra-correctness-two-nonemptysets}.
-Before, we prove one helpful lemma, also related to the correctness of the Safra construction.
+Before, we prove one helpful lemma, also related to the correctness of the Safra construction. \begin{lem} For all infinite runs $\arun'$ of the form